tiagomatos8/ravenous-yelp-like-clone/README.md

 Here's a quick overview of how Ravenous should function:

-As a user, I should be able to search for specific business in a location.
+-As a user, I should be able to search for specific business in a location.

-As a user, I should be able to search for business in a location.
+-As a user, I should be able to search for business in a location.

-As a user, I should be able to view a list of business returned by the Yelp API.
+-As a user, I should be able to view a list of business returned by the Yelp API.

-As a user, I should be able to sort through business using a filter.
+-As a user, I should be able to sort through business using a filter.